Before you adopt...

 INDOOR/OUTDOOR: We do not place one of our cats or kittens to someone who has plans to let them live outdoors.
 Adopters must agree to keep the cat or kitten primarily indoors.
 We will be happy to provide information on how to train a cat or kitten to use a halter and leash if you’d like to take the cat outdoors.
 We also suggest making simple outdoor enclosures (catios) for your cat and can provide resources for that.
 The one exception to this policy will be when placing a barn cat.

-KITTENS IN PAIRS: For kittens at or under the age of 4 months, we give preference to adopters who will adopt them in pairs unless you already have a young, compatible cat or dog at home, or if the guardian(s) is home for the summer, works from home or is retired.
+KITTENS IN PAIRS: For kittens at or under the age of 4 months, we give preference to adopters who will adopt them in pairs unless you already have a young, compatible cat or dog at home.

 KITTENS & CHILDREN: We recommend an older kitten (at least 4 months) or an adult cat for children under approximately 6 years of age.
 The appropriate age will further depend on the personality and the needs of the kitten.
 Younger kittens are more fragile and can be accidentally injured by a small child.
 Also, young kittens have not learned yet to retract their claws and may accidentally injure a small child.